rockstor/rockstor-doc/interface/docker-based-rock-ons/observability-starter-kit.rst

 We have defined and enabled the
 `internal telemetry for the OpenTelemetry Collector <https://opentelemetry.io/docs/collector/internal-telemetry/>`_ service which is configured to send metric data to VictoriaMetrics database every 15 seconds.
 You can visualize these metrics in Grafana.
-They start with "otelcol_" in their name.
+They start with *otelcol_* in their name.

 All components (except the internal telemetry service), need to be added into the pipeline, in order to be enabled.
 The pipeline components are executed in the order they were defined in.